On the heat content for the poisson kernels over the unit ball in the euclidean space

 \section{proof of theorem \ref{mthm}}

-The key step to proving Theorem \ref{mthm} consists on expressing the heat content $\Halp$ in terms of the set covariance function $g_{\dom}$ whose support is contained in a ball centered at the origin and appeal to spherical coordinates to obtain a suitable decomposition.
+The key step to proving Theorem \ref{mthm} consists on expressing the heat content $\Halp$ in terms of the set covariance function $g_{\dom}(z)$ whose support is $B_2(0)$ and appeal to spherical coordinates to obtain a suitable decomposition.

 To begin with, by applying Fubini's Theorem and performing a simple change of variable, we have based on \eqref{defhc} and \eqref{gdef} that